neboysam/micneli.github.io/README.md

 # micneli.github.io

-This project has been done in Vue JS framework by using the Leaflet JS library.
+This project has been done in the Vue JS framework by using the Leaflet JS library.

 It displays a list of breweries in the USA, narrowed down to Arizona as there are a significant number of them.